liangyan2000/lpthw-ex52-with-unfixed-bugs/README.md

 # lpthw-ex52-with-unfixed-bugs
 learn python the hard way (by zed shaw) ex52 my attempts

-I've been <<learning python the hard way>> by myself relying on this Zed A. Shaw book.
+I've been "learning python the hard way" by myself relying on this Zed A. Shaw book.
 It was smooth sailing till ex50 and I finally managed to reach ex52, the last one, about a web-based text-input style game "Gothonweb".
 The game can run but there are (at least) several bugs in the